 Spinning

 Spinning creates a continuous thread from the roving.
 Spinning machines make many threads at the same time.
-The spinner has to spot and quickly mend broken strands of thread.
+The spinner has to quickly mend broken strands of thread.
 The floor of a mill would have many spinning machines operating at the same time.
 It was a busy and extremely noisy place to work.
-Dyeing sometimes happens after spinning.

 Twisting

-Threads can be twisted together to add strength.
-Twisting combines multiple threads to make a stronger yarn which is often used as the warp for weaving or for knitting.
+After spinning, several threads can be twisted together to add strength.
+Twisting makes a stronger yarn which is often used as the warp for weaving or for knitting.
 The warp is the long, vertical, threads on a piece of cloth.
 They have to be strong as they are carefully aligned and kept under tension on the loom during weaving.

 Winding